Srinivasa Ramanujan: A self-taught genius in maths

 One day, a friend lent him a copy of George Shoobridge Carr’s “A Synopsis of Elementary Results in Pure and Applied Mathematics.”
 This book became Ramanujan’s bible, and he worked through its 5,000 theorems, often proving them in novel ways.

-Hardy and Ramanujan collaborated, with Hardy guiding Ramanujan in modern mathematical rigor.
+Hardy and Ramanujan collaborated, with Hardy guiding Ramanujan in modern mathematical rigour.
 Ramanujan’s unconventional thinking often led to innovative solutions.
 When asked how he arrived at his theorems, Ramanujan would say, “They come to me in dreams.”

 One famous story tells of Ramanujan’s visit to Hardy’s hospital bedside.
 Hardy mentioned the number 1729, which he called “dull.”
 Ramanujan immediately replied, “No, it’s a very interesting number!
 It’s the smallest number expressible as the sum of two cubes in two different ways.”
 The number 1729 has since become famous as the Ramanujan number.